Which was good news for the rats.

 Escobar spent money in droves.
 In his community, he had a reputation of being a Robin Hood type, using his drug money to build schools, hospitals, churches and ball fields.
-He also spent a lot on frivolous items for himself, including a 5,500 acre estate replete with an air strip, a dozen large statutes of dinosaurs, and a wild animal preserve of sorts.
+He also spent a lot on frivolous items for himself, including a 5,500-acre estate replete with an airstrip, a dozen large statues of dinosaurs, and a wild animal preserve of sorts.
 Escobar owned multiple giraffes, elephants, zebras, and even four hippopotamuses.

 But in the end, he could not spend it fast enough.
 So he rolled up wads of $100 bills and stored them in a warehouse.
 According to the book “The Accountant’s Story,” the memoir of Roberto Escobar — Pablo’s brother and the cartel’s top accountant — Escobar (Pablo) had so much cash on hand that he was spending $2,500 a month on rubber bands, necessary to bind them together.
 To those of us who are not kingpins of the cocaine trade, spending $30,000 annually on rubber bands seems like a huge expense.
 But for Escobar, it was a rounding error.

 In fact, Escobar’s warehouse of cash had a much bigger problem: rats.
 They’d enter the warehouse at night and feast on the portraits of Benjamin Franklin captured within each rubber band.
 Over the course of his criminal career, Escobar lost an estimated 10% of his wealth into the stomach of these rodents.

 From the Archives: Hippo in the Sun: Hippos spend a lot of time in the sun, but rarely get sunburns.
 Here’s why.

 Related: “The Accountant’s Story” by Roberto Escobar.
 3.5 stars on 21 reviews, available on Kindle.